darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : In some cases, such as for specular highlights reflecting off shiny objects, it may be acceptable to have some clipping, but be aware that any clipped data in your image is irrevocably lost.
 Where data has been clipped, _filmic rgb_ offers a "highlight reconstruction" feature to help mitigate the effects of the clipping and blend it smoothly with the rest of the image.
 The settings for this feature are on the _reconstruct_ tab.
 It is also helpful to know that some cameras offer a "highlight priority" exposure metering mode that can help to maximise exposure while protecting the highlights, and many offer features such as "zebras" or "blinkies" to help alert the photographer when parts of the image are being clipped.

 adjust for the mid-tones
 : In the [_exposure_](./exposure.md) module, adjust the exposure until the midtones are clear enough.
 Do not worry about losing the highlights - they will be recovered as part of the filmic processing.
-However, it is important to avoid negative pixels in black areas else the computations performed by filmic rgb will result in unpredictable results.
+However, it is important to avoid negative pixels in black areas else the computations performed by _filmic rgb_ will result in unpredictable results.
 For some camera models (Canon, mainly), rawspeed (the raw decoding library of darktable) may set an exaggerated black level, resulting in crushed blacks and negative values.
 If so, brighten the blacks by setting a negative black level correction value in the [_exposure_](./exposure.md) module.

 white balance, denoise, demosaic
-: If you plan on using filmic rgb's auto-tuners, use the [_white balance_](./white-balance.md) module to first correct any color casts and obtain neutral colors.
-In RGB color spaces, luminance and chrominance are linked, and filmic rgb's luminance detection relies on accurate measurements of both.
+: If you plan on using _filmic rgb_'s auto-tuners, use the [_white balance_](./white-balance.md) module to first correct any color casts and obtain neutral colors.
+In RGB color spaces, luminance and chrominance are linked, and _filmic rgb_'s luminance detection relies on accurate measurements of both.
 If your image is very noisy, add an initial step of denoising to improve the black exposure readings, and use a high quality [_demosaicing_](./demosaic.md) method.

 disable tone mapping modules
-: If you plan to use one of filmic rgb's chrominance preservation modes, avoid using [_base curve_](base-curve.md) and the various tone mapping modules.
+: If you plan to use one of _filmic rgb_'s chrominance preservation modes, avoid using [_base curve_](base-curve.md) and the various tone mapping modules.
 These may produce unpredictable color shifts that would make the chrominance preservation useless.
-None of these modules should be required when using filmic rgb.
+None of these modules should be required when using _filmic rgb_.

 # usage

-The filmic rgb module aims at mapping the dynamic range of the photographed scene (RAW image) to the (usually smaller) dynamic range of the display.
+The _filmic rgb_ module aims at mapping the dynamic range of the photographed scene (RAW image) to the (usually smaller) dynamic range of the display.

 This mapping is defined in three steps, each handled in a separate tab in the interface: